hexive/sunpaper/README.md

 And finally you need to set the full path to the location of the sunpaper/images with no ending folder slash:
 `wallpaperPath="$HOME/sunpaper/images/The-Desert"`

+The timing of wallpaper changes is also configurable with human-readable relative time statements, if you can make sense of the bash.
+By default, most of the day/night is represented with a single wallpaper image, but then there is a flurry of activity within 1.5 hours of both sunrise/sunset.

 ## Usage

 This script can be called directly however you'd like.
 Ideally, it's called from something with an interval of 60 seconds.
-That's why statusbars are easy choices.
-But you could also set up a [cronjob to call the script every minute](https://linuxhint.com/run_cron_job_every_minute/)
+That's why statusbars are easy choices, but there are many other options.

 **As a waybar module**